-Depending on the types of loans you have, there are a few different methods available to lower your student loan payments.
+Depending on the type of loans you have, there are a few different ways you can lower your student loan payments.

 If you have many different federal student loans, you might want to consider student loan consolidation.
-Consolidating your existing loans with a Direct Consolidation Loan means consolidating all of your federal loans into one and potentially lengthening the term so your payments go down.
+Consolidating your existing loans with a Direct Consolidation Loan means combining all of your federal loans into a single loan and potentially lengthening the term so your payments go down.
 A longer term, however, means paying more interest over the (now longer) life of your loan.

-And the new interest rate is the weighted average of all your federal loans combined, rounded up to the nearest eighth of 1%, which means consolidation might not lower your interest rate.
+Your new interest rate will be the weighted average of all your federal loans combined, rounded up to the nearest eighth of 1%, which means consolidation might not lower your interest rate.